Rev. Alan Taylor

 My wife Dawn has taught math for many years.
 At the present time she is a Math Intervention Specialist with Connections Academy of Houston.
-Dawn and I have been married for 40 years.
+Dawn and I have been married for 42 years.
 Our two daughters, Jennifer and Leslie, are both grown and moved away.
 Our oldest, Jennifer, completed her Master of Fine Arts in Writing children's literature at a University in Vermont.
 She is married to Rev. David Schmidt.
-Jennifer and David live in Royal Oak, Michigan.
+Jennifer and David live in Bentenville, Arkansas.
 Our first grandchild, Luke Wyatt Schmidt, was born to Jennifer & David in 2014.
 Our youngest, Leslie, completed her Master's degree at the University of Texas in Dallas.
-She is now a speech pathologist in Austin.
-She is married to Christopher Lockett, a broker and realtor with Remax.
-Leslie and Chris live in the Round Rock area.
+She is now a speech pathologist in the Temple / Belton area.
+She is married to Christopher Lockett, a broker and owner of Remax, Temple.
+Leslie and Chris live in Salado, Texas.
 Our second grandchild, Caden Rider Lockett, was born to Leslie and Chris in 2015.

 Ms. Mary Jean Sargent

 Ms. Mary Jean Sargent, AAGO -- I grew up in northern Virginia, and began taking piano lessons shortly after I turned nine years old.
 My family and I moved to Galveston to be closer to relatives in 2005, and soon found a marvelous piano teacher in Marjorie Rasche.
 Mrs. Rasche is also an accomplished organist, and I switched to organ lessons shortly after I graduated high school, and continue to study with Mrs. Rasche today.
 In my early twenties, I started subbing regularly for several local churches in Galveston, and, after a couple of years, I accepted a position as organist at St. John’s in February of 2015.
 Of all the churches I’ve played for, I’ve found St. John’s to be one of the most welcoming and kind, and believe myself to be truly blessed to be their organist.
 I am currently studying to take the collegiate organist exam with the American Guild of Organists, and continue to take private lessons in order to improve my skills.
 When not playing at St. John’s, I use my musical training in other capacities by accompanying various local choirs and playing for funerals, weddings and other events.